rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 !!! quote "An Exact Exposition of the Orthodox Faith, by [St. John of Damascus](https://en.wikipedia.org/wiki/John_of_Damascus)"
     [God] is the maker and creator of angels, bringing them out of non-being into being, having created them after his own image as an incorporeal nature, like some spirit or immaterial fire, as the divine David says, "who makes his angels spirits and his ministers a fiery flame," describing their lightness, ardor, warmth, extreme sharpness, and acuity with regard to their longing for God and ministry to him and their sublimity and deliverance from all material thought.

-The orthodox understanding of being in the image of God means more than just resemblance, but doing the works of God.
+The orthodox understanding of being "in the image of God" means more than just resemblance, but doing the works of God.
 This is why these spirits can act out the will of God.

 ### Body and Mind

 Importantly, angels are not corporeal beings existing within time and space as humans understand.
-They can appear to those whom God wills in different forms, including in a human form.
+They can appear to those whom God wills, and in different forms, including a human form.
 They are purely spiritual, and in reference to humans do not have corporeal bodies.
 But in reference to God they are embodied.
 As created beings they exist within creation (for God created the heavens and the earth).

-As both tradition and scripture can attest, angels are circumscribed -- if an angel is in heaven it is not on earth, if it is sent to earth it is not in heaven.
+As both tradition and scripture can attest, angels are circumscribed -- if an angel is in heaven it is not on earth, and if it is sent to earth it is not in heaven.
 And despite their ability to extend anywhere in space (not confined by doors, locks and seals), they cannot be in two difference places simultaneously.

 We do not understand what angelic bodies are or how they work, but we know they have form and location (known to God).